MTA Bus Accident Lawyer

 - $4 Million settlement for a young woman who was struck by a MTA bus while crossing the street in NYC.
 The woman suffered a degloving injury to her knee and pelvic fractures.

-The Bus Accident Attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf are intimately familiar with the unique aspects of New York City Transit Authority Bus Accidents Claims.
+The MTA Bus Accident Lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf are intimately familiar with the unique aspects of New York City Transit Authority Bus Accidents Claims.
 They have obtained verdicts and settlements that are among the highest in NY.
-If you were injured or a loved one died after being struck by a MTA bus in New York City, please fill our contact form or call us at 212 943 1090 for a free consultation.
+If you were injured or a loved one died after being struck by a MTA bus in New York City, please fill our contact form or call us at 212-943-1090 for a free consultation.